Grant International Presentations

 This should include a description of activities of the platform over the past two to four years, with your mission, target groups, (international) contacts and cooperative partnerships, audience reach and media attention for the activities.

-This should include the project concept, motivation for including the selected artist(s) and information on the work to be presented.
+This should include the concept for the presentation, motivation for including the selected artist(s) and information on the work to be presented.
 If the project entails a commission to produce new work, the project plan must include a description of and substantial motivation for this commission.
 If applicable, a list of other artists involved and the professional profile or a compact CV of the (guest) curator of the project.
-If the project is a joint effort, details of the partner organizations must be included, as well as a motivation for the collaboration.
+If the project is a joint effort, details of the partner organization(s) must be included, as well as a motivation for the collaboration.
 If the application includes a publication: your arguments for the significance and necessity of the publication.
 Please also include the title, authors, subject and content, number of copies, publisher, distribution plan and costs of the publication.
 Maximum: 5 pages.
 Language: English.

 A statement by the artist(s) on his/her work and (developing) professional practice.
 Description in a maximum of one page per artist of the intellectual and artistic principles and how these are expressed in the work and in the professional practice.
 Please include any collaborations or partnerships.